Guchito/Guchito/README.md

 I'm a passionate **Full Stack Developer** from Argentina, specializing in modern web technologies.
 I love building interactive applications, from e-commerce platforms to games and productivity tools.
 My journey in development spans across multiple technologies, always focusing on creating efficient, scalable, and user-friendly solutions.

 ### 🎯 What I'm Currently Up To
+Currently, I’m working as a **Full Stack Developer at [Nordic Charge](https://nordiccharge.com/)** ⚡, an e-mobility operations platform that brings the entire **CPO (Charge Point Operator) business** together in one place.
+Nordic Charge manages everything from **logistics, installation, integration, support, and hardware**, making EV charging operations smooth and scalable.

+### 💼 Professional Focus
+At **Nordic Charge**, I work as a Full Stack Developer, focusing on:
+- Partner Portal development with **PHP, Laravel & FilamentPHP**
+- Lead project for a new company website with **Astro, React, TypeScript & Tailwind CSS**
+- Driving projects that emphasize **performance, scalability & modern UI/UX**

+### 🤝 Volunteer Work
+I also contribute as a **Frontend Developer** for the [Nordic Blockchain Association](https://nordicblockchain.com/) 🌐, a nonprofit organization dedicated to spreading blockchain knowledge and fostering adoption.
+- Supporting their mission by building and improving frontend experiences
+- Collaborating with a team of blockchain enthusiasts and developers

+### ✨ Personal Projects & Learning
+Beyond work, I love to:
-- 🔭 Building innovative web applications with **React**, **Next.js**, and **Astro**
+- Build innovative web applications with **React**, **Next.js**, and **Astro**
-- 🌱 Exploring advanced **TypeScript** patterns and **Laravel** backend development
+- Dive into advanced **TypeScript** and **Laravel** backend concepts
-- 💡 Creating open-source projects and contributing to the dev community
+- Contribute to open-source and share knowledge with the dev community
-- 🎮 Developing games and interactive experiences with vanilla JavaScript
+- Explore modern **UI/UX patterns** and experiment with design
-- 📱 Working on responsive, modern UI/UX designs

 ## 💻 Tech Stack